Empowering Scientific Workflows with Federated Agents: Evaluation

 \subsubsection{Action Completion Time}

 In \autoref{fig:scaling} (bottom), we execute 30 sleep tasks (1~s) per agent and record the total completion time.
 We set the maximum concurrency to 1 for all agents to ensure that tasks are processed sequentially.
-Completion time remains constant for \system{} and Ray up to 3328 agents while the performance of Dask degrades starting at 104 actors.
+Completion time remains constant for \system{} and Ray up to 3328 agents while Dask performance degrades starting at 104 actors.